101companies/101repo/technologies/GeFLo/README.md

 # Architecture

 The locator is essentially coded in Java; see package geflo.
-For tokenize script files, there exists a php proxy to megalib, which is called "megalibProxy.php".
+For tokenize script files, there exists a php proxy to megalib, which is called "getGeSHiTokens.php".
 It includes the megalib library, which itself uses GeSHi to tokenize scripts.

 Tested with JavaSE-1.6.0_31.